 SAY WHAT???
 Vol 5: Screenwriters Getting Notes

 You know me: I love those SAY WHAT??? moments.
 They seem to arrive with a bullhorn and echo in my thoughts long after they are gone.
-I explored these before in previous SAY WHAT? installments, including Things Screenwriters Shouldn’t Say, Screenwriters Gotta Write, online report writing The Dog Made Me Do It and the Don’t Tell Me Edition.
+I explored these before in previous SAY WHAT? installments, including Things Screenwriters Shouldn’t Say, Screenwriters Gotta Write, The Dog Made Me Do It and the Don’t Tell Me Edition.

 So when I started thinking about the things that writers have said to me in response to notes, inevitably I realized that it was time for another installment in the series.